 When the post goes live, I’ll let you know and send you the link.

 Have a great day,

 To keep it short, I invite you to participate in an expert roundup on [YOURTOPIC].
 The question for the roundup is: [YOURQUESTION]

-You may include any resources you recommend, a short bio and a picture.
-Also, try to send it till [DEADLINE] so we can publish it on time.
+You may include any resources you recommend, a short bio, and a picture.
+Also, try to send it by [DEADLINE] so we can publish it on time.